Afghan spinner Rashid Khan gets unwanted century vs England

 He’ll leave with a mark near the top of the list for most runs ever conceded in one ODI innings.

-The 20-year-old spinner had a concussion in a loss to 2015 finalist New Zealand and missed the next game.
+The 20-year-old spinner had a concussion in a loss to 2015 finalist New Zealand and wasn’t allowed to bowl in the next innings.
 He had a headache of a different kind against England on Tuesday when he was plundered for a World Cup-record 110 runs from his nine-over spell.

 The return ranks him second on the list of worst figures ever in a one-day international game, behind only Mick Lewis’ 0-113 from 10 overs when South Africa chased down 435 to beat his Australian team at Johannesburg in 2006.